Occupy ICE: Wichita, Kansas

-In July 2018, protesters were asked to leave the parking lot of a private office building that had been rented for use of ICE officials.
-Wichita police officers and Department of Homeland Security Officers told the protestors that they had to leave the property as the owner did not want them to be there.
-Thus, many of the protesters moved to the nearby sidewalk as it was public property.
-The building was being targeted as a place of protest as it was believed that it was a detention center for immigrants, although ICE officials claimed that it was an office complex and only housed undocumented immigrants while their paperwork was being processed.
+In July 2018, protesters were asked to leave the parking lot of a private office building that had been rented for use of ICE officials in Wichita.
+Wichita police officers and Department of Homeland Security Officers told the protesters that they had to leave the property, as the owner did not want them to be there.
+Thus, many of the protesters moved to the nearby sidewalk, as it was public property.
+The building was being targeted as a place of protest, as it was believed that it was a detention center for immigrants, although ICE officials claimed that it was an office complex and only housed undocumented immigrants while their paperwork was being processed.

 Detroit, Michigan

-In June 2018, protesters placed tents in front of an ICE office within Detroit, Michigan to create a home-base, although it was dismantled after five days.
-Activists at the location claimed demands that included, a shutdown of the nations detention centers, immediate reunification of children with their families, abolishing of ICE, and asylum for all immigrant parents detained trying to enter the United States.
+In June 2018, protesters placed tents in front of an ICE office within Detroit, Michigan to create a home base, although it was dismantled after five days.
+Activists at the location claimed demands that included a shutdown of the nation's detention centers, immediate reunification of children with their families, abolishing of ICE, and asylum for all immigrant parents detained trying to enter the United States.

 Tacoma, Washington

-It was reported on June 26 that the protest had a typical overnight population of just 20 people, but the group's numbers grow closer to 70 during day light hours.
+It was reported on June 26 that the protest in Tacoma had a typical overnight population of just 20 people, but the group's numbers grew closer to 70 during daylight hours.

 Los Angeles, California

-On June 22, dozens of protesters assembled at LA's Metropolitan Detention Center in protest of ICE.
-The protest quickly turned into a camp which also effectively served as a blockade to the main bus entrance for the entirety of its duration.
+On June 22, dozens of protesters assembled in LA at the Metropolitan Detention Center in protest of ICE.
+The protest quickly turned into a camp, which also effectively served as a blockade to the main bus entrance for the entirety of its duration.
 On July 2, Councilman Mike Bonin was arrested alongside 17 other protesters while blocking an additional entrance.
 On September 11, approximately 60 protesters blocked all entrances to the detention center.
-The activists decamped on September 16, its 87th day, making it the longest running Occupy ICE encampment in the country.
+The activists decamped on September 16, its 87th day, making it the longest-running Occupy ICE encampment in the country.
 Over its course, 24 arrests were made, and the additional entrance was blocked multiple times.
 The camp continues to hold community vigils for the separated families every Friday evening at the detention center.